bluestrike2/nsdcf.org/content/programs/scholarships/david-j-nelson.md

 ---
-title: "David J. Nelson Memorial Scholarship"
+title: David J. Nelson Memorial Scholarship
-date: 2017-12-15T12:27:20-05:00
+date: 2017-12-15 17:27:20 +0000
-draft: false
+draft: true

 ---

-85% GPA or higher, love of athletics, broad interests through commitment to music, art or community, shows genuine acceptance of peers regardless of background.
+This scholarship is for a graduating Norwin High School senior with an 85% GPA or higher, love of athletics, broad interests through commitment to music, art or community, and shows genuine acceptance of peers regardless of background.